instantish/15-minutes-for-6-months/README.md

 ## Setup

 Add the files from the `.github` folder into your repo's `.github` folder.
-Or, if you don't have a repo yet, you can clone this one and start from there!
+Or, if you don't have a repo yet, you can fork this one and start from there!

 That's it!